rwisecar/machine_learning/README.md

 # Working with Imperfect Data

-This Jupyter Notebook was based on a dataset from the Seattle Police Department, outlining response times to 911 calls within the city of Seattle, as of February 5, 2017.
+This Jupyter Notebook was based on a dataset from the Seattle Police Department, outlining Incident Reports in the city of Seattle, as of January 28, 2017.

-The dataset can be found here: https://data.seattle.gov/Public-Safety/Seattle-Police-Department-911-Incident-Response/3k2p-39jp
+The dataset can be found here: https://data.seattle.gov/Public-Safety/Seattle-Police-Department-Police-Report-Incident/7ais-f98f

 ## Attribute Information: